Choose Your Path to Fluency

 If you want the discipline of developing a solid base in the language, go for a school certified by the Association for the Promotion of Japanese Language Education.
 These schools can sponsor language students for the pre-college student visa for renewable periods of six months.
 (The initial processing takes six months.)
 The visa will also permit you to work part-time.

 The Study in Japan website has a small listing of language schools.
-However, to pick one out of the more than 370 certified schools your best bet is to follow word of mouth advice, visit a school, sit in on a class, and judge for yourself.
+However, to pick one out of the many certified schools your best bet is to follow word of mouth advice, visit a school, sit in on a class, and judge for yourself.

 Judging from the fluency of some of its former students, the Naganuma School’s strict curriculum gets good results.
 If you are willing to sweat and breathe Japanese studies for a year and a half, coming out of such an intensive program will leave you linguistically ready to be one with the locals.

 Or maybe you seek a smaller school for a sense of community away from home.
 Shibuya Language School fits into this category, boasting flexibility (small classes taught by a rotating group of teachers) and cultural exposure (excursions out of Tokyo).
 They even offer the possibility of a homestay with a Japanese family.

 Even if you do not want the visa or the building blocks almost all schools have less intensive courses.
 Focus on conversation, business Japanese, or whatever combination of skills you desire.